Regular Courses

 Approaches to quantitative chemical biology, visualization, study and characterization of macromolecules and macromolecular-dependent processes.

-(3 cr, odd F).
+(3 credits, odd Fall).
 Prerequisite: CHEM 346; CHEM 476.

 Fundamentals of polymer chemistry: synthesis, characterization, physical properties.

-(3 cr, var.)
+(3 credits, various.)
 Prerequisite: CHEM 571 or concurrent registration.

 Chemical aspects of preparation and processing of materials in electronic devices, “molecular electronics,” and nanostructured materials.

-(3 cr, odd S).
+(3 credits, odd Spring).
 Prerequisite: CHEM 431.

 Advanced optics; instrumentation and methodology for analytical spectroscopy; computer applications.

-(3 cr, even S).
+(3 credits, even Fall and Spring).
 Prerequisite: CHEM 335; CHEM 431.

 Fundamentals and applications of chemical separations.

-(3 cr, odd S).
-S. Prerequisite: CHEM 431
+(3 credits, odd Spring).
+Prerequisite: CHEM 431

 Theory and methods of electrochemistry; applications of modern electrochemical techniques.

-(1 cr, var.).
+(1 credit, various.).
 Prerequisite: CHEM 474.

 A) Basic NMR principles.
 B) NMR diffusion measurements-2D NMR and MRI.
 C) Advanced NMR and MRI techniques.

-(3 cr, var.).
+(2 credits, Spring).
 Prerequisite: CHEM 440.

-Organic structure determination by spectroscopic methods.
+Determination of organic molecular structure by spectroscopic methods.

 Structure including stereochemistry and conformational isomerism; reactivity and mechanisms in organic chemistry.

-(3 cr, F).
+(3 credits, Spring).
 Prerequisite: CHEM 543.

 Reactions and synthesis in organic chemistry.

-(3 cr, S).
+(3 credits, Various).
 Prerequisite: CHEM 543.

 Mechanisms, theory, kinetics, and thermodynamics.

-(3 cr, S).
+(2 credits, Spring).
 Prerequisite: CHEM 545.

 Modern synthetic methods.
-Strategies for total synthesis of natural products
+Strategies for total synthesis of natural products.

-(1 cr, var.).
+(1 credit, Fall even).
 Prerequisite: CHEM 343 or 346; CHEM 461; CHEM 476.
 Structure and bonding; crystallography; properties; synthesis; characterization of metals, semiconductors, and network solids.

-(1 cr, S).
+(1 credit, Various).
 Prerequisite: CHEM 461.

 A) Group theory.
 B) Vibrational spectroscopy.
 C) Electronic structure and magnetism.
 D)Magnetic spectroscopies.
 E)Advanced nuclear magnetic resonance spectroscopy.
 F) Other structural methods.

-(3 cr, even F).
+(3 credits, even Fall).
 Prerequisite: CHEM 476.

 Fundamental tools, key principles, selected classic case histories of inorganic and organometallic mechanistic chemistry, emphasizing kinetic methods.

-(3 cr, even S).
+(3 credits, even Spring).
 Prerequisite: CHEM 461.

 Biological-inorganic chemistry, including key principles, prototype systems, classic papers, and problems.

-(1 cr, var.).
+(1 credit, various).
 Prerequisite: CHEM 474.

 Theory and practice of structural computations using single crystal X-ray diffraction data.

-(3 cr, var.)
-Prerequisite: CHEM 474.
+(3 credits, Spring even) Prerequisite: CHEM 474.

 Theory and practice of determination of crystal and molecular structure by single crystal X-ray and neutron diffraction.

-(3 cr, var.)
-Prerequisite: CHEM 474 or CBE 310.
+(3 credits, Fall even) Prerequisite: CHEM 474 or CBE 310.

 Electronic structure methods; chemical bonding models; intermolecular interactions.

-(3 cr, F).
+(1-2 credits, Fall).
 Prerequisite: CHEM 474 or CBE 310.

 Simple systems; symmetry; approximate methods; time dependent methods; molecular structures.
+A) Foundations.
+B) Electronic Structure.

 Principles of statistical mechanics with application in the chemical sciences.

-(3 cr, even S).
+(3 credits, Various).
 Prerequisite: CHEM 476 or CBE 310.

 Capillarity; interfacial thermodynamics, electrical aspects of surface chemistry, adsorbed layers.